 4. Consider Environmental Changes

 An older pet who is having trouble with mobility may need you to make some small changes around the home to keep him comfortable.
-These might include a bed placed in an easily accessible area, an orthopedic bed, a raised feeding platform, or a set of steps to eliminate the need to jump.
+These might include a bed placed in an easily accessible area, an orthopedic bed, a raised feeding platform, or a set of dog steps to eliminate the need to jump.
+Find out how to train your dog to use pet stairs.

 5. Keep an Eye on His Water Bowl